IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 I got to use the Open AI Codex API today, as part of the Open AI codex challenge.
 The challenge consisted of 5 problems, meant to be solved as quickly as possible, with the Codex available for help.

-Clicking the "Codex it" button would get Codex to parse the problem statement, the comments in code and the method signature and write code that solved the problem.
-The code either solved the problem completely, or required only minor changes (<= 3 lines).
+Clicking the "Codex it" button would get Codex to "parse" the problem statement, the comments in code and the method signature.
+Following that, it would write code that solved the problem.
+For the problems in the contest, the generated code either solved the problem completely or required only minor changes (<= 3 lines).

 ## "Results"
 I finished in 120th place, though this is one of those cases where you should definitely not trust the metrics.
 The website faced enough issues (see section below) that finishing the problems and getting a rank was more a measure of luck and persistence, and less of skill.